SRI-CSL/gllvm/README.md

 produces the bitcode.
 This can be fulfilled by setting the `LLVM_BITCODE_GENERATION_FLAGS` environment variable to the desired flags, for example `"-flto -fwhole-program-vtables"`.

+In other situations it is desirable to pass certain flags to `llvm-link` in the step that merges multiple individual bitcode files together (i.e., within `get-bc`).
+This can be fulfilled by setting the `LLVM_LINK_FLAGS` environment variable to the desired flags, for example `"-internalize -only-needed"`.

 ## Beware of link time optimization.